PROVIDING CLEAN WATER

 Bill is a native of Washington, DC, and has spent his adult life in South Carolina after graduating from the University of South Carolina.
 He has spent over 4 decades of his career in the South Carolina real estate industry.

 Bill moved to Seabrook Island in 2014.
 He has several new home developments on Seabrook that keep him active with his business.
 However, he does make time to give back to the community through his work with several nonprofits.

 One of those is Water Wellness Mission.
 In March, 2016, the Founder of the Sea Islands Hunger Awareness Foundation, Shirley Salvo, asked Bill to organize an effort to help the many “in need” people of Johns and Wadmalaw Islands obtain clean water in their homes.

 As a result, Bill founded the Water Wellness Mission.
 Bill and the group began to raise the awareness level of this “third world country” condition and help as many families as possible.

-He also serves on the Board of the Sea Islands Hunger Awareness Foundation and is an active member of the Kiawah-Seabrook Exchange Club, where he serves on several committees.
+He has formerly served on the Board of the Sea Islands Hunger Awareness Foundation and is an active member of the Kiawah-Seabrook Exchange Club, where he serves on several committees.